Failure of contextual invariance in large language models: Contextual Equivalence

-The gender of a pronominal referent is a $\phi$-feature, constraining interpretation on the basis of context or presupposition~\cite{heim_semantics_2012, heim_semantics_1982}.
+The gender of a pronominal referent is a $\phi$-feature, constraining interpretation on the basis of context or presupposition~\citep{heim_semantics_2012, heim_semantics_1982}.
 Therefore, Ex.~\ref{ex:filled}a is felicitous only if the mechanic identifies as a woman.
-Without any evidence for the gender of the mechanic, sentences Ex.~\ref{ex:filled}a and Ex.~\ref{ex:filled}b are structurally and contextually equivalent modulo $\phi$, where we define contextual equivalence as being equally informative or, more formally, evaluating to the same truth value given the common ground \cite{heim_semantics_2012, spector_presupposed_2017, marty_presuppositions_2021}.
+Without any evidence for the gender of the mechanic, sentences Ex.~\ref{ex:filled}a and Ex.~\ref{ex:filled}b are structurally and contextually equivalent modulo $\phi$, where we define contextual equivalence as being equally informative or, more formally, evaluating to the same truth value given the common ground \citep{heim_semantics_2012, spector_presupposed_2017, marty_presuppositions_2021}.
 Meanwhile, Ex.~\ref{ex:filled}c makes no gender presuppositions, making it less informative and felicitous in every context (regardless of the gender of the mechanic) and therefore not contextually equivalent to Ex.~\ref{ex:filled}a or Ex.~\ref{ex:filled}b.
-For this reason, we restrict models to selecting between masculine and feminine pronouns only.
-Our goal is not to exclude any gender identities, but to assess how the prescriptive norms of the dominant gender binary might be encoded in language models as biases.

-To additionally account for known variations due to linear ordering biases \cite{wei_unveiling_2024,pezeshkpour_large_2023}, we run half of the experiments by prompting the model to select from one of \texttt{(masculine pronoun, feminine pronoun)} and the other half with the order being \texttt{(feminine pronoun, masculine pronoun)} (see Supplementary Box~\ref{box:supp_prompt}).

-In all cases, we introduce context as a priming sentence.
-In discourse-relevant context settings, the priming sentence is a target template's occupation-participant pair definted such that $c_f$ represents the prompt where the variable in the priming template (i.e. the pronoun represented by $\pro_2$ in Ex.~\ref{ex:binding}) is fixed as the feminine pronoun, and $c_m$ is the setting in which the pronoun in the priming template is fixed as the masculine pronoun.
-In the null context settings, the priming sentence is fixed as ``The sky is blue." for $c_{0,1}$ and ``North is south." for $c_{0,2}$.